ARM-software/lisa/doc/trace_analysis.rst

 LISA comes with a plethora of analysis functions based on `Ftrace
 <https://www.kernel.org/doc/Documentation/trace/ftrace.txt>`_ traces.
 We
-convert the trace events into :class:`pandas.DataFrame` which are suited to handling mid-sized data sets.
+convert the trace events into dataframes (:class:`polars.LazyFrame` and :class:`pandas.DataFrame` are currently supported).

 Trace
 =====